mcarolan/martsmusings/content/post/2023-05-10-Philippines-2.md

 # El Nido

 Our final stop was El Nido.
-Buoyed on by the success of our previous boat bout, we got involved with another self guided kayak trip:
+Buoyed on by the success of our previous boat bout, we got involved with another self-guided kayak trip:

 {{< gallery album="philippines-2/el-nido-kayak" >}}